John A. Shaud

-General John Albert Shaud (born December 15, 1933) is a retired United States Air Force four-star general who served as Chief of Staff, Supreme Headquarters Allied Powers Europe (COFS SHAPE) from 1988 to 1991.
+General John Albert Shaud (December 15, 1933 – March 13, 2026) was a United States Air Force four-star general who served as Chief of Staff, Supreme Headquarters Allied Powers Europe (COFS SHAPE) from 1988 to 1991.

+Life and career

-Shaud was born in 1933 in Cleveland, Ohio, where he graduated from Cleveland Heights High School.
+Shaud was born in Cleveland, Ohio, on December 15, 1933, where he graduated from Cleveland Heights High School.
 He attended Lafayette College for a year prior to entering the United States Military Academy.
 Upon graduation from West Point in 1956, he received a Bachelor of Science degree and was commissioned as a second lieutenant in the Air Force.
 He received a Master of Science degree from The George Washington University in 1967 and a doctorate from Ohio State University in 1971.
 Shaud completed Squadron Officer School in 1962, Air Command and Staff College in 1967, and the National War College in 1974.

 He received pilot wings upon graduation from training in August 1957.
-In December 1957 he was assigned to the 358th Bombardment Squadron, Davis-Monthan Air Force Base, Arizona, as a B-47 pilot.
+In December 1957, he was assigned to the 358th Bombardment Squadron, Davis-Monthan Air Force Base, Arizona, as a B-47 pilot.
 After completing B-52 combat crew training in May 1964, he was assigned to Wright-Patterson Air Force Base, Ohio, as an aircraft commander with the 17th Bombardment Wing.

 Upon graduation from Air Command and Staff College in June 1967, Shaud completed RF-4C qualification training and was assigned to the Southeast Asia theater of operations in January 1968.
 He served on the operations staff of the 388th Tactical Fighter Wing at Korat Royal Thai Air Force Base, Thailand, and later became an RF-4C flight commander with the 12th Tactical Reconnaissance Squadron at Tan Son Nhut Air Base, South Vietnam.

-Shaud returned to the United States and attended Ohio State University, where he received his doctorate in June 1971.
+He returned to the United States and attended Ohio State University, where he received his doctorate in June 1971.
 He then was assigned to Maxwell Air Force Base, Alabama, and served on the faculty of the Air Command and Staff College until entering the National War College in August 1973.
 After graduating in June 1974, the general was assigned to the 449th Bombardment Wing, Kincheloe Air Force Base, Michigan, as deputy commander for operations.
-In April 1975 he became vice commander of the wing.
+In April 1975, he became vice commander of the wing.